 The American Academy of Physical Medicine and Rehabilitation (AAPM&R) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Academy of Physical Medicine and Rehabilitation (AAPM&R) designates this enduring material for a maximum of 20.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This enduring material was originally published in March 2011 and re-released in March 2014.
 Credit may be obtained until March 30, 2017.

 After completing this activity, the participant should be able to:

-- Assess current knowledge of low back pain according to published evidence based medicine.
+- Assess current knowledge of deep vein thrombosis according to published evidence based medicine

 - Identify gaps in utilization of best practices for patient care